jrwrigh/qtile-mutable-scratch/README.md

 ### Tracking members of the `MutableScratch` group

-This is done by adding an attribute to the window object that simply stores a boolean.
+This is done by dynamically adding an attribute (by default `mutscratch`) to the window object that simply stores a boolean.

 ### Cycling through windows in `MutableScratch`